 The internal timer's clock can originate from various sources.
 The system clock source is used when the Timer/Event Counter is in the timer mode or in the pulse width measurement mode.
-For the 8-bit Timer/Event Counter this internal clock source is $f{\mbox{\scriptsize SYS}}$ which is also divided by a prescaler, the division ratio of which is conditioned by the Timer Control Register, TMRnC, bits TnPSC0~ TnPSC2.
+For the 8-bit Timer/Event Counter this internal clock source is $f{\rm SYS}$ which is also divided by a prescaler, the division ratio of which is conditioned by the Timer Control Register, TMRnC, bits TnPSC0~ TnPSC2.
 For the 16-bit Timer/Event Counter this internal clock source can be chosen from a combination of internal clocks using a configuration option and the TnS bit in the TMRnC register.

-An external clock source is used when the timer is in the event counting mode, the clock source being provided on an external timer pin TMR0, TMR1, TMR2 or TMR3 depending upon which timer is used.
+An external clock source is used when the timer is in the event counting mode, the clock source being provided on an external timer pin TMR0, TMR1 or TMR2 depending upon which timer is used.
 Depending upon the condition of the TnE bit, each high to low, or low to high transition on the external timer pin will increment the counter by one.

-Device All Devices
+Device HT56R62 HT56R642/HT56R644 HT56R65/HT56R654/HT56R656

-No. of 8-bit Timers 3
+No. of 8-bit Timers 2 1 2

-Timer Name Timer/Event Counter 0 Timer/Event Counter 2 Timer/Event Counter 3
+Timer Name Timer/Event Counter 0 Timer/Event Counter 1 Timer/Event Counter 0 Timer/Event Counter 0 Timer/Event Counter2

-Timer Register Name TMR0 TMR2 TMR3
+Timer Register Name TMR0 TMR1 TMR0 TMR0 TMR2

-Control Register Name TMR0C TMR2C TMR3C
+Control Register Name TMR0C TMR1C TMR0C TMR0C TMR2C

-No. of 16-bit Timers 1
+No. of 16-bit Timers 0 1 1

-Timer Name Timer/Event Counter 1
+Timer Name Timer/Event Counter 1 Timer/Event Counter 1

-Timer Register Name TMR1L/TMR1H
+Timer Register Name TMR1L/TMR1H TMR1L/TMR1H

-Control Register Name TMR1C
+Control Register Name TMR1C TMR1C

-Timer Registers - TMR0, TMR1L/TMR1H, TMR2, TMR3
+Timer Registers - TMR0, TMR1, TMR1L/TMR1H, TMR2

 The timer registers are special function registers located in the Special Purpose Data Memory and is the place where the actual timer value is stored.
-For the 8-bit Timer/Event Counters, these registers are known as TMR0, TMR2 or TMR3.
+For the 8-bit Timer/Event Counters, these registers are known as TMR0, TMR1 or TMR2.
 For the 16-bit Timer/Event Counter, a pair of registers are required and are known as TMR1L/TMR1H.
 The value in the timer registers increases by one each time an internal clock pulse is received or an external transition occurs on the external timer pin.
 The timer will count from the initial value loaded by the preload register to the full count of FFH for the 8-bit timer or FFFFH for the 16-bit timer at which point the timer overflows and an internal interrupt signal is generated.
 The timer value will then be reset with the initial preload register value and continue counting.